andreywc/94870-portfolio/final_project_part2_andrey_chang.md

   - I can do this by adopting a pet instead of purchasing one when I am interested.
 #### Updated Version
 * Will be focusing on more about "adoption" instead of "euthansia" and "don't purchase" in the story, the two idea will still be mentioned, but is used to enhance the idea of adopting.
-* Will try to focus on the data of Texas, which has the highest euthansia rate among all states, to be more precise and narrow the story.
+* Will try to focus on the data of California, which has the highest euthansia rate among all states, to be more precise and narrow the story.

 ### Storyboard
 *The storyboard that shows how it will look like in Shorthand.*